PHSKC-APDE/hyrule/example_workflow/_targets.md

     stripped of non-character values and common prefixes/suffixes are removed. [`hyrule::remove_spaces`](../R/utilities.R) then removes
     any white space characters.
+2. Certain “junk” names are set to NA.
-2. Date of birth is converted into a date format and restricted to be from 1901 to the current year.
+3. Date of birth is converted into a date format and restricted to be from 1901 to the current year.
-3. Sex is converted into a standard character column ( e.g. ‘Male’ and ‘Female’ is converted to ‘M’ and ‘F’).
+4. Sex is converted into a standard character column ( e.g., ‘Male’ and ‘Female’ is converted to ‘M’ and ‘F’).
 Anything not in those two categories is set to NA.
+Depending on your data availability and/or use case, users may want to modify this logic to account for other gender data values.
-4. Some SSN cleaning code is available as comments.
+5. Some SSN cleaning code is available but commented out.
 This code, if applied, converts SSNs to strings of only numerics, removes common junk SSNs, and converts things to a standardized 9 digit number (as a character column to allow for SSNs beginning with 0).
-5. Certain “junk” names are set to NA.
 6. Rows with too much missing information are dropped from the dataset
 7. Rows with partial data density are filled in using data from other rows within the same source id.
 For example, if rows 1, 2 and 3 all